DFRobot/DFRobot_RaspberryPi_Expansion_Board/readme.md

 # DFRobot IO expansion HAT for Pi

 This RaspberryPi expansion board can communicate with RaspberryPi via I2C. <br>
-This lead 10 GPIOs, 1 SPI, 4 I2Cs and 1 uart. <br>
+It has 10 GPIOs, 1 SPI, 4 I2Cs and 1 uart. <br>
-This contains 4 ADC (12 bits) ports, value read from stm32 that on board. <br>
+And it contains 4 ADC (12 bits) ports, ADC values can be read from on board stm32. <br>
-DFRobot gravity series sensors interface compatible. <br>
+Compatible with gravity interfaces developed by DFRobot. <br>

 ## DFRobot DC Motor Driver HAT Library for RaspberryPi

-Provide a Raspberry Pi library for the DFRobot IO expansion HAT modules.
+To provide a Raspberry Pi library for DFRobot IO expansion HAT modules.

 ## Table of Contents